iterative/dvc.org/content/docs/command-reference/push.md

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to upload data to remote storage.
 The default value is `4 * cpu_count()`.
 For SSH remotes, the default is `4`.
 Note that the default value can be set using the `jobs` config option with `dvc remote modify`.
-Using more jobs may speed up the operation.
+Using more jobs may improve the operation.

 - `--glob` - allows pushing files and directories that match the [pattern](https://docs.python.org/3/library/glob.html) specified in `targets`.